 Casarecce With Creamy Walnut Sauce And Chestnut Mushrooms

 Homeboy opted for the flaked yellowfin tuna fillet with homemade tomato sauce, peperoncino and freshly chopped parsley.
 The rigatoni pasta tubes were a fitting pairing for the sauce.
-He enjoyed the heat from the peperoncino hot chili peppers.
+He enjoyed the heat from the peperoncino hot chilli peppers.
 The other fish dish was bucatini pasta with smoked salmon (or pancetta) carbonara with pecorino and beaten eggs.
-Meat lovers would certainly appreciate the pappardelle with four hour slow cooked béchamel Bolognese or the handmade ravioli with organic lamb, parsley and parmesan in a light butter and sage sauce.
+Meat lovers would undoubtedly appreciate the pappardelle with four-hour slow-cooked béchamel Bolognese or the handmade ravioli with organic lamb, parsley and parmesan in a light butter and sage sauce.
 We also sampled a side of steamed fine green beans with homemade basil pesto which was a great little dish.

 Flaked Yellowfin Tuna Fillet With Homemade Tomato Sauce, Peperoncino And Freshly Chopped Parsley

 Who can resist Italian desserts?
 Certainly not us that’s for sure!
 You get a choice of five which include amaretti and cantuccini biscuits with a double shot of amaretto.
 Lemon cake with flaked almonds, vanilla ice cream and a drizzle of honey.
 Affogato with espresso and vanilla ice cream.

 Emilia’s Special Which Was Vanilla Ice Cream Topped With Honey, Crushed Amaretti And Canuccini Biscuits